DaviDevMod/focus-trap/packages/focus-trap/README.md

 This value is rarely useful, it may be used to eg, implement a [stack](<https://en.wikipedia.org/wiki/Stack_(abstract_data_type)>) of focus traps.

-## Dependencies & Browser Support
+## Browser Support

-The are no dependencies and the library can run in any major browser.
+The library can run in any major browser.

 > **Note**
 > The codebase is tested only against Chromium-based browsers.